eduvpn/documentation/PROFILE_CONFIG.md

 # Profile Configuration

-For this document we assume your _instance_ is `vpn.example`, change the domain name accordingly in the examples below.
+For this document we assume you used the included `deploy.sh` script.

-Profiles, are configured in `/etc/vpn-server-api/vpn.example/config.php` and can contain many options to support various deployment scenarios.
+Profiles, are configured in `/etc/vpn-server-api/default/config.php` and can contain many options to support various deployment scenarios.
 These are described in the table below.

-To modify any of the options, modify the file mentioned above and look for the `vpnProfiles` section under the profile identifier, e.g.:
+To modify any of the options, modify the file mentioned above and look for the `vpnProfiles` section, e.g:

     'vpnProfiles' => [
         'internet' => [